RackHD/on-web-ui/README.md

 By default the application makes api calls to: `http://localhost/api/1.1` This can be configured in `src/config.js` after it is created from the example config.

+##### Feature Flags

+The UI has feature flags to allow features to be toggled on or off.
+They are set in the config file and can be overridden in the query string of the URL.

+For example if you want to disable the `dev` flag you can add: `?dev=false` to the url and it will disable the flag.

+###### Flags

+  * dev - Enables profiling.

 #### Mock API